urbanware-org/wideredist/README.md

 }
 ```

-When finished, you can test if the web server works by opening a browser and navigating to the corresponding URL, for example `http://192.168.2.1:8080`.
+When finished, you can test if the web server works by restarting its service, opening a browser and navigating to the corresponding URL, for example `http://192.168.2.1:8080`.
 You should see a typical index page with the heading `Index of /` there.

 #### *WiDeRedist* script and config